isalant/isalant.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Health Policy PhD Program (Economics Track) at Harvard University.
-Fr 2022-2024, I was a Pre-Doctoral Fellow in Aging and Health Research at the National Bureau of Economic Research.
+From 2022-2024, I was a Pre-Doctoral Fellow in Aging and Health Research at the National Bureau of Economic Research.

-I study the economics of long term care and community-based care, with a focus on home health care.
+I study the economics of long term care and community-based care.
+My current work focuses on home health care.

 **I am on the 2025-2026 job market.**